 A vibrating fork works based on the principle of the tuning fork.
 We have two prongs vibrating at their natural frequency.
 When the product covers the prongs, the frequency drops.
 The device then sends an alert of this change.

 A capacitance level switch uses the same principle as continuous level measurement devices.
 The probe and tank walls act as the capacitor plates, and the product as the dielectric.
 If the level reaches the sensor, then the capacitance changes and the sensor sends its signal.

 A float switch or float level switch is a mechanical level sensor for liquids and uses buoyancy to work.
 You can find one of these in your toilet tank!
 When your product reaches the float, the sensor alerts the system to stop the flow.

 Level switch applications

 Choosing the right level switch for an application can be difficult.
 One needs to consider factors like build-up or foam, texture for granular or powdery products, the environment, the installation needs, and more.
 So let’s see which level switch might work for you!

 Point level switches are extremely versatile.
 From food to energy to chemicals and beyond, all sorts of industries use level switches to protect tanks and vessels.
 A level switch can also detect the presence or absence of product in pipelines.

-To know more about point level switches, you can read the Visaya Article on point level detectors and their types
+To know more about point level switches, you can read our article on point level detectors and their types

-Moving ahead, which type will give us a reliable data?
+Moving forward, which type of leavel measurement is the most reliable?
 Does it matter whether our product is oil or cement?
-The following section further discusses on this:

 Liquid level measurement